-Balikpapan City is the Gateway of East Kalimantan to the jungle of East Kalimantan province.
-Balikpapan has grown in importance for the tourism industry since the opening of the International flight routes.
-This town has a population of about 600.000 and has connections by Pelni passenger ships on the route Surabaya - Ujungpandang - Balikpapan.
+Balikpapan City is the Gateway of East Kalimantan to the jungle of Indonesian Borneo island.
+Balikpapan recently has grown in importance for the tourism industry since the opening of the International airport flight routes, but more-over with Samarinda city as the connection with Indonesia country new capital.
+Balikpapan town has a population of about 800.000 people and beside the domestic and international flight connections, the harbor connects Sulawesi and Java island by Pelni passenger ships over the route Surabaya - Ujungpandang - Balikpapan.

 Outwardly, Balikpapan presents two different faces.
-The first is the old Dutch-built section of the town.
-The other is the newer part that as gown as a result of recent development efforts in the oil industry.
+The first is the old Dutch-built section of the town, the other newer part is the result of the last decades oil industry and mining boom.

-Among the animal species typical of Kalimantan, living in the forests are Orang Utans, chimpanzees (Pongee pygmaeus), bekantan (Nasalis Larvatus), Mahakam fresh water dolphins or pesut (Orcela fluminalis) and many bird varieties.
+Among the animal species typical for Borneo, East Kalimantan counts the highest wild orangutan population living in the forests, beside the endemic Proboscis Long nose monkeys, chimpanzees (Pongee pygmaeus), and the Mahakam River fresh water Irrawaddy dolphins or pesut (Orcela fluminalis) along with many bird varieties.

-The cultural and artistic traditions of the islands indigenous Dayak population are still preserved in this region, especially in the hinterland of East Kalimantan.
-Sailing up the streams near the Malaysian border, one can still meet Traditional Dayak settlements than seem to have been little touched by the modernity.
+The cultural and artistic traditions of the islands indigenous Dayak population are still preserved in this dense jungle region, especially in the hinterland of East Kalimantan.
+Sailing up the streams near the Malaysian border, one can still meet Traditional Dayak settlements which are little touched by the modernity.

 The name Balikpapan is from an overloaded ship, which capsized near Tukung Island.
 A Dutch geological map of 1870 singes a small village with the name Balikpapan bay.